-o. joint degree: a degree awarded by an institution together with one or more institutions in the Netherlands or abroad, after the student has completed a degree programme (a degree programme, a major or a specific curriculum within a degree programme) for which the collaborating institutions are jointly responsible;
+joint degree: a degree awarded by an institution together with one or more institutions in the Netherlands or abroad, after the student has completed a degree programme (a degree programme, a major or a specific curriculum within a degree programme) for which the collaborating institutions are jointly responsible;

-p. master's thesis: (a) component(s) consist(s) of literature research and / or a contribution to scientific research, always resulting in a written report;
+master's thesis: (a) component(s) consisting of literature research and / or a contribution to scientific research, always resulting in a written report;

-q. period: a part of a semester;
+period: a part of a semester

-the participation in a practical training or other educational r. practical exercise:

-learning activity, aimed at acquiring certain (academic) skills.
+practical exercise: the participation in a practical training or other educational learning activity, aimed at acquiring certain (academic) skills.
 Examples of practical exercises are:

-researching and writing a thesis or literature review;
+- researching and writing a thesis;

-carrying out a research assignment;
+- carrying out a research assignment;

-taking part in fieldwork or an excursion;
+- taking part in fieldwork or an excursion;

-- taking part in another educational learning activity aimed at acquiring specific skills; - participating in and completing a work placement (internship) or research project; - preparing an assignment, paper, project or prototype; - conducting a design or research assignment; - conducting a literature review; - conducting assignments independently; - carrying out practical work; - conducting tests and experiments.
+- taking part in another educational learning activity aimed at acquiring specific skills;

+- participating in and completing a work placement (internship) or research project;

+- preparing an assignment, paper, project or prototype;

+- conducting a design or research assignment;

+- conducting a literature review;

+- conducting assignments independently;

+- carrying out practical work;

+- conducting tests and experiments.

-s. programme the totality and cohesion of the course components, teaching activities / methods, contact hours, testing and examination methods and recommended literature;
+Teaching and Examination Regulations - Section A - Master's Programmes Faculty of Science 2023 - 2024 programme: the totality and cohesion of the course components, teaching activities / methods, contact hours, testing and examination methods and recommended literature;

-t. semester the first (September - January) or second (February - August) half of an academic year;
+semester: the first (September - January) or second (February - August) half of an academic year;

-u.
 SIS: the Student Information System of the UvA;

-v. thesis: a component comprising literature research and/or a contribution to scientific research, always resulting in a written report;
+thesis: a component comprising literature research and/or a contribution to scientific research, always resulting in a written report;

-w. university the University of Amsterdam;
+university: the University of Amsterdam;

-x. workload the workload of the components to which an interim examination applies, expressed in terms of credits = EC.
-(The workload for 1 vear (1680 hours) is 60 EC);
+workload: the workload of the components to which an interim examination applies, expressed in terms of credits = EC.
+(The workload for 1 year (1680 hours) is 60 EC);

-y.
-WHW the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek, WHW).
+WHW: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en Wetenschappelijk Onderzoek, WHW).

 The other terms have the meanings ascribed to them by the WHW.